couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 }";
 ```

-For a key, we'll simply take the name of the beer and prefix it with the name of
-the brewery, separated with a dash and with spaces replaced by underscores.
-The
-exact mechanism by which you create your keys need only be consistent.
-If you
-are going to query documents by key (not just through views) you should choose
+In this example, the key is formed by taking the name of the beer and prefixing it with the name of the brewery, separated with a dash and replacing spaces replaced with underscores.
+The mechanism by which you create your keys needs to be consistent.
+If you are going to query documents by key (not just through views), you should choose predictable keys (for example, `cottrell_brewing-old_yankee_ale`).
-predictable keys (e.g., cottrell\_brewing-old\_yankee\_ale).

 ```
 var key = "cottrell_brewing-old_yankee_ale";
 ```

-With this new key, the JSON document may easily be stored.
+You can store the document, as shown in the following example:

 ```
 var result = client.Store(StoreMode.Add, "cottrell_brewing-old_yankee_ale", newBeer);
 ```

-There are three arguments to Store.
+The `Store` method takes several arguments.
 The first is the store mode.
-Use
-StoreMode.Add for new keys, StoreMode.Replace to update existing keys and
-StoreMode.Set to add when a key doesn’t exist or to replace it when it does.
-Store will fail if Add is used with an existing key or Replace is used with a
-non-existent key.
-The second and third arguments are the key and value,
-respectively.
-The return value, assigned to the result variable, is a Boolean
-indicating whether the operation succeeded.
+For the store mode value, use `StoreMode.Add` for new keys, `StoreMode.Replace` to update existing keys, and `StoreMode.Set` to add when a key doesn’t exist or to replace it when it does. `Store` fails if `StoreMode.Add` is used with an existing key or `StoreMode.Replace` is used with a nonexistent key.
+The second and third arguments are the key and value, respectively.
+The return value, assigned to `result` in this example, is a Boolean that indicates whether the operation succeeded.

-Removing a document simply entails calling the Remove method with the key to be
+Removing a document entails calling the `Remove` method with the key to be
 removed.
-Like the other methods we've seen so far, Remove returns a Boolean
+Like the other methods shown so far, `Remove` returns a Boolean value
 indicating operation success.
+For example:

 ```
 var result = client.Remove("cottrell_brewing-old_yankee_ale");
 ```

-<a id="storingjson"></a>

 ### Storing JSON Documents

-While storing and retreiving JSON strings is a straightforward process,
-documents in a typical application are likely at some point to be represented by
-domain objects (i.e., POCOs).
-More mileage will come from storing some
-representation of these data objects.
-For example, the beer documents could be
-represented by an instance of a Beer class in memory.
-The .NET Client Library
-will allow for serializable objects to be persisted using .NET's standard
-over-the-wire serialization.
-However, on the server, these objects will be
-stored as binary attachments to a JSON document.
-The impact of being an
-attachment is that it will not be indexed in a view.
-A better solution then, is
-to serialize data objects to JSON strings before storing them and deserializing
-JSON document strings to objects when retreiving them.

-<a id="jsonextensions"></a>
+While storing and retrieving JSON strings is a straightforward process, documents in a typical application are likely at some point to be represented by domain objects (that is, [POCOs](http://en.wikipedia.org/wiki/Plain_Old_CLR_Object)).
+More mileage  comes from storing some representation of these data objects.
+For example, the beer documents could be represented by an instance of a Beer class in memory.
+The .NET Client Library allows for serializable objects to be persisted using .NET's standard over-the-wire serialization.
+However, on the server, these objects are stored as binary attachments to a JSON document.
+The impact of being an attachment is that it is not indexed in a view.
+A better solution is to serialize data objects to JSON strings before storing them and deserializing JSON document strings to objects when retrieving them.

-### CouchbaseClient JSON Extension Methods
+### Using CouchbaseClient JSON Extension Methods

-If you want an easy way to read and write JSON, the CouchbaseClientExtensions
-class under the Couchbase.Extensions namespace provides two very basic methods,
-StoreJson and GetJson.
-Both methods depend on the open source Newtonsoft.Json
-library, which is already a dependency of the Couchbase .NET Library.
-Both
-methods wrap only the most basic Get and Store overloads and don't currently
-support CAS or TTL operations.
-They are included with the library for
-convenience and will likely be augmented in the future by a Couchbase Labs
-extension library.
+If you want an easy way to read and write JSON, the `CouchbaseClientExtensions` class under the Couchbase.Extensions namespace provides two very basic methods, `StoreJson` and `GetJson`.
+Both methods depend on the open source Newtonsoft.Json library, which is already a dependency of the Couchbase .NET Library.
+Both methods wrap only the most basic Get and Store overloads and don't currently support CAS or TTL operations.
+They are included with the library for convenience and might be augmented in the future by a Couchbase Labs extension library.

 To improve the way beer data is managed in this getting started project, add a
-new file Beer.cs to the project.
-It will contain a plain-old-CLR-object (POCO)
+new file, **Beer.cs**, to the project.
+It contains a plain-old-CLR-object (POCO)
 with mappings from class properties to JSON properties.
 For brevity, some
 document properties have been omitted.
-Notice also that the Type property has
-been made read-only and forces all beer instances to be marked with the type
+The `Type` property is read-only and forces all beer instances to be marked with the type
-"beer."
-This type information will be useful when creating views and wanting to
-find all "beer" documents.
+`beer`.
+This type information is useful when you want to create views and find all "beer" documents.
+The **Beer.cs** file looks like this:

 ```